Winterstark/Extractor/README.md

 To run the script call it with the archive's path as the argument.
 Because this isn't very user-friendly, you should set this script to be the default program for .zips, .rars, etc. You can download registry entries that accomplish that here: [download registry entries](https://github.com/Winterstark/Extractor/tree/master/file%20association%20registry%20entries)

+To use the registry entries first run "reg_app_extractor.reg" to create a class for the Extractor filetype, and then run any or all of the other entries - each associates the Extractor class with a filetype (7z/rar/zip).
+These entries are very simple and can easily be edited to associate any other filetype you may need.

 Notes
 ------